mateo19182/fieldNormalizer/README.md

 - `--batch-size` - Batch size for writing records (default: 1000)
 - `--no-normalize` - Disable field normalization (enabled by default)
 - `--no-variations` - Disable showing field variations (enabled by default)
+- `--group-by-email` - Group records by email address (disabled by default)
+- `--use-ai` - Use AI to create field mappings (requires OPENROUTER_API_KEY in .env file)
+- `--target-fields` - Custom target fields to map to (default: name, email, phone, address)
+- `--data-description` - Description of the data you are looking for (helps AI determine file relevance)

 ### Examples